 ITSW 1301 - Intro to Word Processing.
 3 credit hours.
 An overview of the production of documents, table, and graphs.
-Prerequisites: POFT 1429 or advisor approval.
 48 lecture and 16 lab hours.
 Lab fee.

 ITSW 1304 - Introduction to Spreadsheets.
 3 credit hours.
 Instruction in the concepts, procedures, and application of electronic spreadsheets.
 48 lecture and 16 lab hours.
 Lab fee.